talitore/lh3/docs/_reference/architecture.md

 ## UI Component Architecture & Standards

-The application follows a comprehensive shadcn/ui-based component architecture established through Phase 2 standardization.
+The application follows a comprehensive shadcn/ui-based component architecture.
 All UI components must adhere to these patterns for consistency and maintainability.

 ### Component Categories